mueller-lab/EmbryoNet/Demo/README.md

 - Standard PC, 16Gb RAM, Windows 10
 - For GPU calculations: Nvidia Graphic Card and CUDA drivers installed.
 The installation and demo were tested in Windows10
-- Installation takes 10 minutes after Visual Studio is installed (10 minutes) and the Data is downloaded (23 minutes)

 Execution Time for Demo (10 embryos and 720 time points):